zealshah-05/Laundry-Management-System-IITGN/README.md

 # Laundry Management System IITGN
-This is Laundry Management System specially designed for IIT-GN
+This is Laundry Management System is specifically designed for IIT Gandhinagar, Gujarat.

 You can watch the demo of our design here : https://drive.google.com/file/d/17QOLflzjDd_zoCRmfvy6YPpxtyquLg8S/view?usp=share_link

 // There is one more directory called "Lib" which we can't able to add but here is the link of it https://drive.google.com/drive/folders/1UvqVq010p6MVA9xQRRCGjeJ7TCmVewXF?usp=share_link

 ## Problem Statement & Requirements